A 3 Day Buenos Aires Itinerary for Solo Travellers (2026)

 This post may contain affiliate links.
 If you make a purchase, I receive a small commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.

-- Day 1: Get your bearings with a city walking tour and discover tango’s origins at Carlos Gardel’s neighbourhood
+- Day 1: Get your bearings with a city walking tour and explore the neighbourhood associated with Carlos Gardel

 Day 1: Take a walking tour and discover its history